AMeterOfSunshine/DeepLearningWithPython/README.md

 # DeepLearningWithPython

-Inside this class I will work on Real-World datasets, to solve Real-World business problems.
+Inside this repository, I will work on Real-World datasets, to solve Real-World business problems.
 (Definitely not the boring iris or digit classification datasets that we see in every course).
 In this course I will solve six real-world challenges:

 1) Artificial Neural Networks to solve a Customer Churn problem
 2) Convolutional Neural Networks for Image Recognition